 Urgent need to provide modern training in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.

-United Kingdom: Urgent need to provide modern training in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.
+United Kingdom: Urgent need to provide continuing skills development in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow youth to participate in the development and growth of digitally-based industries including the creative and cultural industries.

-Egypt: Urgent need to provide modern training in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.
+Egypt: Providing modern training in a wide range of digital and technology-based skills to meet existing employment opportunities, but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.

-Sweden: Urgent need to provide modern training in a wide range of digital and technology-based skills to meet existing employment opportunities but also to allow creative youth to participate in the development and growth of digitally-based industries including the cultural industries.
+Sweden: Urgent need to provide training, especially for women, in a wide range of digital and technology-based skills to meet existing employment opportunities but also to creative youth to participate in the development and growth of digitally-based industries including the creative cultural industries.

 The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need

-United Kingdom: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+United Kingdom: For regulators to understand concepts around liberalized/competitive markets to enable domestic development and support direct inward investment in ICT deployments in a given Member State.
+For ICT markets to flourish, regulators need to develop new regulatory approaches that are innovative.

-Egypt: apacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+Egypt: Capacity Building of regulators, not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need

-IFIP: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+IFIP: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms.

-ICANN: build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+ICANN: Build the capacity of regulators to not only understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms and remain abreast with international best-practice.

-Access: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+Access: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms

-CDT: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+CDT: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms.

-USA: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+USA: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms.

-Sweden: The build capacity of regulators to not only to understand engineering and to carry out complex economic and legal analysis, but also to have the foresight to quickly recognize and adapt to shifting technology paradigms., regulators need
+Sweden: Regulators need the knowledge and skills to be able to develop regulatory approaches that stimulates competition and well-functioning markets

 Despite progress, women still lack access, requisite skills, awareness and are not well represented in decision-making positions and as producers in the ICT sector.

-Egypt: Despite progress, women still lack access, requisite skills, awareness and are not well represented in decision-making positions and as producers in the ICT sector.
+Egypt: Despite progress, women still lack access, requisite skills, and awareness.
+They are still not well represented in decision-making positions and as producers in the ICT sector.

 UNDESA: Despite progress, women still lack access, requisite skills, awareness and opportunities, and are not well represented in decision-making positions and as producers in the ICT sector.